NCUA Issues Prohibition Order

-ALEXANDRIA, VA (August 1, 2018) — The National Credit Union Administration issued one prohibition order in July.
-This individual is prohibited from participating in the affairs of any federally insured financial institution.
+ALEXANDRIA, Va.
+(Dec.
+8, 2011) – The National Credit Union Administration (NCUA) has issued an order prohibiting the following individual from participating in the affairs of any federally insured financial institution:

-You may view NCUA enforcement orders online or inspect them at NCUA’s Office of General Counsel between 9 a.m. and 4 p.m.
-Eastern, Monday through Friday.
-You also may order copies by mail from NCUA at 1775 Duke St., Alexandria, VA 22314-3428.
+NCUA enforcement orders are online at http://go.usa.gov/Xf0 and you may inspect them at NCUA’s Office of General Counsel between 9 a.m. and 4 p.m.
+Monday through Friday.
+You may order copies by mail from NCUA, 1775 Duke St., Alexandria, Va.
+22314-3428.

 Violation of a prohibition order is a felony offense, punishable by imprisonment and a fine of up to $1 million.

 NCUA is the independent federal agency created by the U.S. Congress to regulate, charter and supervise federal credit unions.
 With the backing of the full faith and credit of the U.S. Government, NCUA operates and manages the National Credit Union Share Insurance Fund, insuring the deposits of more than 91 million account holders in all federal credit unions and the overwhelming majority of state-chartered credit unions.